pairingwg/bls_standard/minutes/spec-v1.md

 Given that hash-to-curve is only used as an intermediate building, our motivating principle here is that only the final application (e.g. signatures or VRFs) should provide the ciphersuite string.

-## Notes
+## Design Rationale

+* We hash the randomness during key generation to mitigate any attacks arising from weak sources of randomness.
+This was also done in [EdDSA spec](https://tools.ietf.org/html/rfc8032).

+* The specification uses SHA256 as used in many existing implementations.
-* The specification refers to "SHA" for now.
+The text refers to "SHA" for now.
 If we decide to support SHA512 later, the change should be straight-forward.

+* For hashing to curves, we use indifferentiable hashing in order to be "future-proof", even though a weaker security notion (with a slightly more efficient instantiation) suffices for security for BLS signatures.

 * There will be no explicit pre-hash mode.
 If the signature algorithm gets as input the hash H(M) of a huge message, then we should think of